dkarchmer/aws-eb-docker-django/README.md

 # README #

-This README document an example for how to setup a Docker based Elastic Beanstalk running a Django Project
+This README document an example for how to setup a Docker based Elastic Beanstalk (EB) running a Django Project.

+This version uses the Preconfigured Python Docker Platform in EB

 ## How do I get set up? ##